tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 plus all the relevant settings and configuration options, required tracking through a lot of cross-references.

-## Fixing
+## Fixing Markdown

 Out of the box, the `remark` command gives us an automatic fixing utility.
-When you run it on a Markdown file it will parse the content into an AST using [`remark-parse`][remark-parse] and then serializes that AST back into text using [`remark-stringify`][remark-stringify].
+When you run it on a Markdown file, it will parse the content into an AST using [`remark-parse`][remark-parse], then serializes that AST back into text using [`remark-stringify`][remark-stringify].
 The result is usually a more strictly formatted version of the original Markdown, with things like bullet characters and block spacing being applied consistently.